kovidgoyal/calibre/manual/gui.rst

 .. image:: images/cover_grid.png
     :align: center

-You can have |app| display a grid of book covers instead of a list of books, if you prefer to browse your collection by covers instead.
-The :guilabel:`Cover Grid` is activated by clicking the grid button in the bottom right corner of the main |app| window.
+You can have calibre display a grid of book covers instead of a list of books, if you prefer to browse your collection by covers instead.
+The :guilabel:`Cover Grid` is activated by clicking the grid button in the bottom right corner of the main calibre window.
 You can customize the cover sizes and the background of the cover grid via :guilabel:`Preferences->Look & Feel->Cover Grid`.
-You can even have |app| display any specified field under the covers, such as title or authors or rating or a custom column of your own devising.
+You can even have calibre display any specified field under the covers, such as title or authors or rating or a custom column of your own devising.

 Cover Browser